asanteanana/asanteanana/README.md

-I'm Nana and I aim to design robust privacy systems for the greater good of society.
+Aiming to design robust privacy systems for the greater good of society.

 <!--